jyrkioraskari/IFCtoLBD/README.md

 First, make sure that the `JAVA_HOME` environment variable point to the JAVA JDK directory.
 JRE is not enough.
 Then run the following commands:

-- In Eclipse, select first Maveb Update project for all projects.
+- In Eclipse, select first Maven Update project for all projects.
 ```
 cd IFCtoRDF
 call mvn clean install